spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/10-install-on-vmware/10-install.md

 3. Select the VM to access its details page, and verify three nodes are listed.

-4. Open a local terminal window, and use the IP address provided in Enterprise Cluster Details at the completion of the installatation to connect to the Palette VerteX System Console.
-If you are using a web browser, copy the IP address to the address bar and append `/system`.
+4. Open a web browser session, and use the IP address provided in Enterprise Cluster Details at the completion of the installation to connect to the Palette VerteX System Console.
+Copy the IP address to the address bar and append `/system`.

 5. Log in using your credentials.